Meebleeps/MeeBleeps-Freaq-FM-Synth/readme.md

-# Meebleeps Freaq FM Synth
+# Meebleeps / Wirehead Freaq FM Synth
 ## Arduino Synth with Dual-voice 2-OP FM | Generative 2-track Polymetric Sequencer | Mozzi SDK

-## NOTE This code is an open-source prototype and is not compatible with the retail version of Freaq FM hardware
+## NOTE This code is an open-source prototype and is not compatible with the Wirehead Instruments version of Freaq FM hardware
+- Meebleeps was my personal project and was rebranded as Wirehead Instruments in 2023 to avoid brand confusion with MeeBlip - another completely separate synth design company.

 An evolution of my first Mozzi synth build, this one features dual independent 2-operator FM voices paired with a 2-track generative sequencer.